Rosa Raisa: Early life and operatic beginnings

 She was born as Raitza Burchstein, the daughter of Herschel and Frieda Leah Burchstein, in Białystok (Tsarist Russia, now Poland) in 1893.
-Some of family fled Russia when she was 14 due to the pogroms, emigrating to Italy.
+Some of her family fled Russia when she was 14 due to the pogroms, emigrating to Italy.
 There Raitza met Dario Ascarelli, who recognized her talent and potential and sponsored her at the Naples Conservatory (San Pietro a Majella).
 Her teacher at the conservatory, the contralto Barbara Marchisio (1833–1919), had been one of the most prominent Italian singers of the mid-19th century.

 Marchisio brought Raisa in 1912 to Cleofonte Campanini, a leading operatic conductor and impresario.
-After the audition, he engaged the 20-year-old singer for the 1913 Parma Verdi Centenary: Oberto, Conte di San Bonafico and Un ballo in maschera, and also signed her for his Philadelphia-Chicago Opera.
-As she was under 21 years of age, her engagement was confirmed in a handshake.
+After the audition, he engaged the 20-year-old singer for the 1913 Parma Verdi Centenary (which included Oberto, Conte di San Bonifacio and Un ballo in maschera), and also signed her for his Philadelphia-Chicago Opera.
+As she was under 21 years of age, these engagements were confirmed by handshake.

 Debuts in Europe and America

 Debuts and successes followed rapidly for Raisa.
-Her North American debut was on 14 November 1913 with Campanini's Chicago-Philadelphia Opera Company in Baltimore as Mimí in La Bohème with Giovanni Martinelli of the Metropolitan Opera in his first season in North America.
-(Martinelli was to be her partner in 1937 in her last stage appearance of her career in Halévy's La Juive in Chicago).
-Her first role in Philadelphia was Isabella of Aragon in the United States premiere of Alberto Franchetti's Cristoforo Colombo, followed by her Chicago Aida debut (29 November 1913) at the famous Auditorium Theater.
-Edward Moore, then critic of the Chicago Tribune, stated that hers was "a voice the like of whose power had never been heard on that stage."
+Her North American debut was on 14 November 1913 with Campanini's Chicago-Philadelphia Opera Company in Baltimore as Mimí in Puccini's La bohème with Giovanni Martinelli of the Metropolitan Opera as Rodolfo in his first season in North America.
+(Martinelli was also her partner in 1937 in her last stage appearance of her career in Halévy's La Juive in Chicago).
+Her first role in Philadelphia was Isabella of Aragon in the United States premiere of Alberto Franchetti's Cristoforo Colombo, followed by Verdi's Aida on 29 November 1913 at the Auditorium Theatre in Chicago.
+Edward Moore, then critic for the Chicago Tribune, stated that hers was "a voice the like of whose power had never been heard on that stage".

-She added several roles to her stage repertoire with the Chicago-Philadelphia company: Santuzza in Cavalleria Rusticana (Dallas), Donna Anna in Don Giovanni (Philadelphia), and Klytemnestra in Vittorio Gnecchi's Cassandra (Philadelphia—Western Hemisphere premiere), and Elsa in Lohengrin in English (Seattle).
+She added several roles to her stage repertoire with the Chicago-Philadelphia company: Santuzza in Mascagni's Cavalleria rusticana (Dallas), Donna Anna in Mozart's Don Giovanni (Philadelphia), Klytemnestra in Vittorio Gnecchi's Cassandra (Philadelphia—Western Hemisphere premiere), and Elsa in Lohengrin in English (Seattle).

-In the spring of 1914 she went to London where she debuted at Covent Garden in Aida with Enrico Caruso, participated as Helen of Troy in Arrigo Boito's Mefistofele with Claudia Muzio, John McCormack and Adamo Didur, and substituted for Claire Dux as the Countess in Le nozze di Figaro.
-The London company went to Paris and she sang her only Nedda in Pagliacci and again sang Amelia in Verdi's Un ballo in maschera.
+In the spring of 1914 she went to London where she debuted at Covent Garden in Aida with Enrico Caruso, participated as Helen of Troy in Boito's Mefistofele with Claudia Muzio, John McCormack and Adamo Didur, and substituted for Claire Dux as the Countess in Mozart's Le nozze di Figaro.
+The London company went to Paris where she sang her only Nedda in Leoncavallo's Pagliacci, and again sang Amelia in Verdi's Un ballo in maschera.
 In November 1914 publisher Tito Ricordi, who had personally auditioned Raisa in his studio, recommended her to the management of the Modena opera for a long run (Raisa recalled nineteen performances) of Riccardo Zandonai's new opera, Francesca da Rimini, first performed in Turin only a few months earlier.